-With the largest share of the residential gas market, gas is Bord Gáis Energy’s bread and butter.
+With the largest share of the residential gas market, and as the original state-owned distributor and provider, gas is Bord Gáis Energy’s bread and butter.

 Bord Gáis Energy has a HomeCare team available around the clock to deal with any boiler issues you might have.
 They don’t actually install boilers but they do service and repair them.
 You can book a boiler service or repair service by telephone, and for a repair service you also have the option of booking online.